 When starting a craft business, in order to develop the type of business that is satisfying to you, it is important to think through things like:

-Want to think beyond selling at craft shows and on Etsy?
-Here are 19 different types of craft businesses.
+20+ Types of Craft Businesses: Want to think beyond selling at craft shows and on Etsy?
+Here are 20+ different types of craft businesses you can start.
 Which one works best for you?

-Some statistics on the types of crafts that sell well and the types of crafts that are most profitable (they are not always the same thing).
+Best Selling Crafts: Examining the types of crafts that sell well and the types of crafts that are most profitable.
+You might be surprised to see, they are not always the same thing.